-The Foundation programme is studied on a part-time basis, usually over three years, although the maximum registration period is five years.
+The Post Registration Foundation programme is studied on a part-time basis, usually over three years, although the maximum registration period is five years.
 A range of experiences are gained in typical Band 6 roles which link to the foundation curriculum, the Foundation Pharmacist Framework and is assessed both formatively and summatively.

-Foundation training structure
+Post registration foundation training structure